yurisalesc/go-crud-api/README.md

 curl -X DELETE http://localhost:8080/users/1
 ```

+## Running with Docker and Docker Compose

+To run this project using Docker and Docker Compose, follow these steps:

+1. Ensure you have Docker and Docker Compose installed on your machine.

+2. Create a `.env` file in the root of your project with the following content:
+    ```env
+    DATABASE_URL=host=localhost user=youruser password=yourpass dbname=yourdb sslmode=disable
+    ```

+3. Build and start the containers using Docker Compose:
+    ```sh
+    docker-compose up --build
+    ```

+4. The API will be available at `http://localhost:8000`.

 ## Acknowledgements

 This project was created based on the code from the [go-crud-live](https://github.com/FrancescoXX/go-crud-live) repository.
 Special thanks to [FrancescoXX](https://github.com/FrancescoXX/) for the sharing his knowledge.